geoffong11/budget-chatbot/README.md

 ```
 ### Configuration

-Update the `.env` file with your ChatGPT API key and PostgreSQL database password
+Update the `.env` file with your ChatGPT API key

 ### Running the Chatbot